basmaashouur/competitive-programming/Knowledge-Phase/README.md

 ### Solving part
 * Make a [Problems library](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Problems-library) for each of the topics, contains problems of that topic's sup topic.
 * Identify all the sup topics in the problem
-  * **Know all** the sup topics and already wrote it in ([Detailed List](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Detailed-list), [Topics library](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Topics-library)), go to the next steps.
+  * **Know all** the sup topics and already wrote it in ([Detailed List](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Detailed-list), [Topics library](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Topics-library)), go to the next step.
-  * **Know most** the sup topics, write the missing in ([Detailed List](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Detailed-list), [Topics library](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Topics-library)).
+  * **Know most** the sup topics, write the missing in ([Detailed List](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Detailed-list), [Topics library](https://github.com/basmaashouur/Competitive-Programming/blob/master/Knowledge-Phase/Topics-library)), go to the next step.
   * **Know nothing** of the sup topics and can't solve it, put it in [to-solve](https://github.com/basmaashouur/Competitive-Programming/blob/master/Solutions-library/to-solve) and go to the **Study part**.
 * [Solving techniques](https://github.com/basmaashouur/Competitive-Programming/blob/master/Solutions-library/Solving-techniques.md).
 * Write the sloution in the [Sloutions library](https://github.com/basmaashouur/Competitive-Programming/blob/master/Solutions-library).